-8.3.3 GLOBAL ASSIGNMENT AGREEMENT AND ASSIGNMENT OF LEASE RECEIVABLES the assignment of a plurality of present and future claims in one transaction.
+9.3.3 GLOBAL ASSIGNMENT AGREEMENT AND ASSIGNMENT OF LEASE RECEIVABLES

+Another way of providing collateral is through Global Assignment Agreements.
+This term describes the assignment of a plurality of present and future claims in one transaction.
 The prerequisite is the determinability of the individual claims.
 It must also be ensured that the assignment is not considered excessive from the start, otherwise it is deemed invalid according to Section 138 BGB.
 In addition, no assignment prohibitions must exist.
 Often the Global Assignment Agreement is not made public and the assignor is authorized to continue to collect the assigned claims.